wp-plugins/wpbook/README.txt

 http://wordpress.org/support/topic/how-do-i-add-featured-image-support-to-any-theme

 == Changelog ==

+= 2.6.6 =
+ * Comment out appsecret_proof in Facebook SDK.
+This is causing calls to FB API to fail - not sure why.

+= 2.6.5 =
+ * Change to the posting method for posting to groups
+ * Change to asking for publish_actions in addition to publish_stream - may be needed in the new Facebook API

+= 2.6.4 =
+ * Removed "Invite Friends" link option from settings and display.
+Since FB hasn't supported FBML for a while this simply wasn't working.
+ * Removed FBML based tabs - application tabs should now all be HTML in iframes
+ * Fixed "check permissions" page which was incorrectly reporting unset permissions - bug introduced in 2.6.

 = 2.6.3 =
  * Discovered by parsing error logs that users requesting a canvas page inside Facebook